ferreiracamilo/poke-api-playwright-testing/README.md

 └── README.md

 ## 🎥 Demo Video
-A short demo walkthrough of the tests in action will be added here soon.
-Stay tuned!
+A short demo walkthrough of the tests in action.

 👉 [DEMO VIDEO](https://youtu.be/axcK3ryrxAg)